 The plaintiffs, who are biologically male, say they are “hampered by the discrimination and confusion that results from being women who present identification that causes them to be incorrectly perceived as male.”

-54 Pa.C.S. § 702(c)(1)–(2), the “irrebuttable conviction bar” clause, is an “unconstitutional” infringement on transgender rights, the lawsuit claims.
+The lawyers argue that 54 Pa.C.S. § 702(c)(1)–(2), the “irrebuttable conviction bar” clause, is an “unconstitutional” infringement on transgender rights.
 While the men “live openly in accordance with their female gender,” they “are forced to use male legal names.”

 Scott Porter, who is battling to become Chauntey Mo’Nique Porter, and Adolphus Talley, who hopes to become Alonda Talley, were each convicted of aggravated assault.